 The next step is very important to create a new family tradition that lasts across the generations.
-Ask the youngest members of the family who can read, and those who are barely reading, to take the “bowl of charities” and make a list of all the suggestions.
+Ask the youngest members of the family who can read and those who are barely reading to take the “bowl of charities” and make a list of all the suggestions.
 Ask the list makers to read the list aloud.
 Be courageous, and let the list makers select the charity from the list.

 The secret to making it stick?
-Make it fun, and repeat next year.
+Make it fun, and repeat it next year.
 That makes a tradition – year after year.

 Traditions make memories that become stories.
 Stories are the sticky stuff, the glue that sticks one generation to the next.
 Start a giving tradition you can repeat every year.
 Start with whatever family is around and just keep repeating.